Tasmay-Tibrewal/Linear-Regression-from-Scratch/README.md

 Plotting the points, the cook's distances and the final models, both of the linear relation vs volumes and adj. close prices vs volumes.

 Plotting both before and after finding outliers.

+Looking at the final performances of both the original and outlier filtered models on both the training and the test dataset using RMSE errors.

+# Instructions to Download:

+The regress.py file is just a file to test the regression model and is optional.

+The stock_regression.py is the main python file.

+There are 2 datasets one for train and another for test.
+Download both of them.